 Private scholarships are not only available to students who are entering college right after high school graduation.
 In fact, there are specialty scholarships aimed at returning and adult students, veterans, parents, adult minorities, and low-income adults.
 A quick scholarship search on FastWeb or Scholarships.com may yield plenty of results.
 There are several scholarship programs for adult students listed below, as well.

 For veterans, current service members, and military dependents:

 - American Veterans National Scholarship Program: These scholarships are available to veterans and active duty military service members with financial need.
-They provide between $1,000 and $3,000 annually for up to four years or a single $1,000 award.
+They provide between $1,000 and $3,000 annually for up to four years.